-Committed Information Rate (CIR) - Rate in kilobits per second.
-(Range: 16-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)
+Committed Information Rate (CIR) - Committed rate in kilobits per second.
+(Range: 0-10000000 kbps or maximum port speed, whichever is lower)

-Committed Burst Size (BC) - Burst in bytes.
-(Range: 128-8388608 at a granularity of 4k bytes)
+Committed Burst Size (BC) - Committed burst in bytes.
+(Range: 4000-16000000 byte )

 Excess Burst Size (BE) - Burst in excess of committed burst size.
-(Range: 128-8388608 at a granularity of 4k bytes)
+(Range: 4000-16000000 bytes)

-- Conform Specifies that traffic conforming to the maximum rate (CIR) will be transmitted without any change to the DSCP service level. - Transmit Transmits in-conformance traffic without any change to the DSCP service level. - Exceed Specifies whether traffic that exceeds the maximum rate (CIR) but is within the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
+- Conform Specifies that traffic conforming to the maximum committed rate (CIR) and committed burst size (BC) will be transmitted without any change to the DSCP service level. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
+(Range: 0-63) - Transmit Transmits in-conformance traffic without any change to the DSCP service level. - Exceed Specifies whether traffic that exceeds the committed maximum rate (CIR) but is within the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
 (Range: 0-63) - Drop Drops out of conformance traffic. - Violate Specifies whether the traffic that exceeds the excess burst size (BE) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
 (Range: 0-63) - Drop Drops out of conformance traffic. - trTCM (Police Meter) Defines the committed information rate (CIR, or maximum throughput), peak information rate (PIR), and their associated burst sizes committed burst size (BC, or burst rate) and peak burst size (BP), and the action to take for traffic conforming to the maximum throughput, exceeding the maximum throughput but within the peak information rate, or exceeding the peak information rate.
 In addition to the actions defined by this command to transmit, remark the DSCP service value, or drop a packet, the switch will also mark the two color bits used to set the drop precedence of a packet.